How Utah’s startups are attracting tech talent from other states

 Most Utah entrepreneurs, investors, and tech organizations VentureBeat spoke with agreed on one thing — it’s become easier in recent years to recruit talent from outside the state.

-Jonathan Rye, who moved to Utah from the Bay Area to work for Domo as its VP of Sales in November, said he was simply reassured about the area’s prospects by seeing the physical presence of tech companies along Utah’s 1-15 corridor.
+Jonathan Rye, who moved to Utah from the Bay Area to work for Domo as its VP of Sales Operations in November, said he was simply reassured about the area’s prospects by seeing the physical presence of tech companies along Utah’s 1-15 corridor.
 The highway connects the cities of Provo and Salt Lake City, which make up the area referred to as the Silicon Slopes — home to the highest concentration of tech companies in the state.

 “You pass all of these tech companies — Proofpoint, Oracle — and I don’t have the feeling that it’s very much just a sprinkling [of tech companies].
 There’s a density and critical mass,” Rye told VentureBeat.